rackerlabs/rackspace-how-to/content/cloud-sites/mysql-engines-myisam-vs-innodb.md

 Following is a step-by-step process for altering a table in PHPMyAdmin.

-1. Log in to the PHPMyAdmin utility through your control panel.
+1. Log in to the PHPMyAdmin utility through your Control Panel.
 If you are unsure how, see [Working with a MySQL database](/how-to/rackspace-cloud-sites-essentials-phpmyadmin-database-management-interface).
 2. Select the database that contains the table.
 3. Click the **SQL** tab.
 4. Paste in the preceding query.
 Be sure to replace `tableName` with the correct name of your table.